nopnop2002/Raspberry-ili9340spi/README.md

 (*4) SPI TFTs require a lot of current.
 If it is supplied from the Raspberry Pi's 3.3V pin, it may run out of current.
-Stable when supplied with a 5V pin and a regulator.
+Use the 5V pin and the regulator to power it and it will be stable.

 ---